GreyKeenan/dukesup/index.md

 In "Dukes Up!" and many other rummy-style games, creating runs/sets allows you to play cards to the table.
 <!--
-If you're completely unfamiliar with runs and sets, this game might be a bit confusing, but we'll do our best to explain.
+If you're completely unfamiliar with melds, this game might be a bit confusing, but we'll do our best to explain.
 -->